bec-archer/SR80-Manuals/user-manual.md

 **To change the display size:**

-1. Open the sidebar (swipe from the left, or tap the back arrow in the top-left)
+1. Open the sidebar (on iPad: swipe from the left or tap the back arrow; on iPhone: tap the Back button)
 2. At the bottom of the sidebar, under **This Device**, tap **Display Size**
 3. A settings panel slides up from the bottom